 Then as Ursula Stanley I became Ursula Salusbury by marriage to John Salusbury but he was really Robert Cecil.

 I used the name Anne Vavasor when I started working for the queen but then it changed.

-That was perhaps when I adopted the name Mary Rogers, AKA the Persian Woman and the spy mistress of England.
+That was perhaps when I adopted the name Mary Rogers, AKA the Persian Lady and the spy mistress of England.

 At the time I was married to the 17th Earl of Oxford and I had so much fun writing absurd fiction about my husband that it often became part of the plays as well as Englands history.

 Strangely this allegory of my life that I wrote in to the official record of Elizabeth's Royal court when I was her personal secretary (proven beyond a doubt on the 'cartoon' page) explains my relationship with the great men of England at the time, including Sir Francis Drake.

 Again I changed my name in order to evade assassasins.